smartopm/open-platform/README.md

 - `docker-compose build`
 - `./bin/docker_rails db:create db:schema:load`
+- `docker-compose run --rm webpacker yarn install --check-files`
 - `docker-compose up`

 If you're a member of the DoubleGDP team, request the development key and place it in `config/credentials/development.key`

-At this point you will have access to the environment variables required to run the app.
+To generate the environment variables required to run the app, run:

-They can be seen and edited by running

-`docker-compose run --rm rails credentials:edit --environment development`
+`docker-compose run rails credentials:edit --environment development`

-If you don't have access to this key, please look at `config/credentials/development.yml.sample` for a list of credentials that will be needed to run the app and create the development credentials by running the same `credentials:edit` function as above.
+Please look at `config/credentials/development.yml.sample` for a list of credentials that will be needed to run the app and created by running the same `credentials:edit` function as above.

-Run this for db migration
+Run this for db migration to apply unapplied migrations or new migrations

 `./bin/docker_rails db:migrate RAILS_ENV=development`